dlab-berkeley/python-berkeley/py4science/_posts/2013-09-16-py4science-resurrection.md

 ---
-layout: py4sci
+layout: pypost
 title:  "Resurrecting py4science at UC Berkeley"
 date:   2013-09-16
 ---

 We will be having an organizational meeting this Wednesday, September 18th, 2013 at the [D-lab](http://dlab.berkeley.edu) on the 3rd floor of Barrows Hall.

 The main purpose of the first meeting is to set up the structure for the rest of the year.
 The goal of py4science is to bring togther people using python for science to allow for sharing of tips, tricks, and resources.
 This is not a meant to be a **training series**, instead we hope to discuss a wide range of ever changing topics:

 For example: